From coastal Australia to Santorini and Ireland, a slice of warm, character-driven fiction in the tradition of Maeve Binchy and Monica McInerney

 Twenty years ago, Ellen O'Shea left her beloved Ireland to make a new life in Australia.
-Now a popular local in a small coastal town, but struggling to cope with the death of her much-loved Greek husband, Nick, Ellen finds her world turned upside down when an unexpected visitor lands on her doorstep.
+Now, living in a small coastal town and struggling to cope with the death of her much-loved Greek husband, Nick, Ellen finds her world turned upside down when an unexpected visitor lands on her doorstep.

-Set in Ireland, Greece and small-town coastal Australia, Leaving Ocean Road is a warm-hearted, poignant story about treasuring our memories while celebrating our new beginnings.
+Set in Ireland, Greece and small-town coastal Australia, LEAVING OCEAN ROAD is a warm-hearted, poignant story about treasuring our memories while celebrating our new beginnings.

-'Leaving Ocean Road is warm, wise and full of humour.
+'LEAVING OCEAN ROAD is warm, wise and full of humour.
 Esther Campion is a wonderful new voice in Australian fiction' CATHY KELLY

 'An intelligent novel.
 Esther Campion has woven a poignant story about that journey everyone takes to find their beloved place in the world' Better Reading

 'A delightful tale ... a well-written novel with beautiful descriptions from this new Irish author' Starts at Sixty